GBLille/MassiveFold/README.md

 many batches, the “use_gpu_relax” and “models_to_relax” parameters are set to “false” and “none” respectively.
 Indeed, if the relaxation is activated during the process, it will be run per batches, before the final ranking, resulting in relaxed structures that wouldn't necessarily be the best predictions.
-Instead, we recommend to use the `colabfold_relax` program provided in the MassiveFold conda environment and developed by the ColabFold team, once all the predicted structures are produced and ranked.
+Instead, we recommend to use the `colabfold_relax` program provided in the `mf-colabfold` conda environment and developed by the ColabFold team, once all the predicted structures are produced and ranked.
 It allows to relax only selected PDB structures.
 For help, type:
 ```bash